Actual 45 mm size by Richard Kissling / Huguenin, Le Locle

 About his death the following story is told: Benedikt Fontana was badly injured by an enemy bullet, while he stormed as a captain at the head of the Graubünden troops to the Austrians.
 Struggling with death, he held the wound on his abdomen with his left hand while he aimed his sword at the enemy with his right hand.
 Turning his face towards the comrades, he spurred on to victory with the last of his strength:

 "Hei fraischgiamank meiss matts, cun mai ais be ün hom da fear, quai brichia guardad, u chia hoatz Grischuns e Ligias u maa non plü!"—"Go on, my boys, I'm just one man, do not care about me.
 Today is for the Grisons and the Leagues, or never!"

 This had obviously been useful, for the Grisons had routed the Habsburgs.

 The Battle of Calven took place on, at the exit of the Val Müstair in the Grisons (now part of Switzerland) to the Vinschgau in County of Tyrol (now part of Italy) between the forces of king Maximilian I of the House of Habsburg and those of the free federation of the Three Leagues of the Grisons.
 The Habsburg army of 12,000 Swabian Landsknechte and knights, Tyrolian soldiers, Italian mercenaries, heavily outnumbered the Leagues’ 6,300 infantry.
 It was the decisive battle in the southern Grisons of the Swabian War.

-In memory of, the self-sacrificing heroics of Benedikt Fontana, Captain Glory, at the momentous Battle of Calven of 1499 May 22nd, where against the odds, the Three Leagues were victorious against the vastly larger Habsburg army.
+In memory of the self-sacrificing heroism of Benedikt Fontana, Captain Glory of the Three Leagues, at the momentous Battle of Calven of 1499 May 22nd, where against all odds, the Three Leagues were victorious against the vastly larger Habsburg army.